sablier-labs/docs/docs/concepts/06-glossary.md

 title: "Glossary"
 ---

+## Allow List

+A list of smart contract recipients that are authorized to be run by the Sablier protocol upon withdraw and cancel.

 ## Asset

 Digital assets can exist in various forms, but the Sablier Protocol exclusively supports the streaming of ERC-20 assets.